RogerRochoRibas/MusicProject/README.md

    ```sh
    npm start
    ```
-<span color="red">WARNING</span>: The Musicovery API is giving CORS problems, to try the app you can start Google Chrome using<br/>
+WARNING: The Musicovery API is giving CORS problems, to try the app you can start Google Chrome using<br/>
    Windows RUN:
    ```sh
     chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security